ScienceVikings/sciencevikings.github.io/_posts/2019-10-20-svelte-in-docker.markdown

 Now for live reloading.
 Through tireless research, I figured out by searching through bugs in their GitHub page that I could use `chokidar` as a Live Reload tool.

-There is some odd debate about using `chokidar` as the main reload library because of it's size and such, but it looks like it should be mainstream soon, hopefully rendering this part obsolete in the near future.
+There is some odd debate about using [`chokidar`](https://github.com/paulmillr/chokidar) as the main reload library because of it's size and such, but it looks like it should be mainstream soon.
+Hopefully that will render this part obsolete in the near future.
 Problem solved!

-This is all great, but looking back, I had to change a bunch of weird things in their template and add a `Dockerfile` and `docker-compose.yaml` which I'd need for every new project.
+This is all great, but looking back, I had to change a bunch of weird things in their template, then add a `Dockerfile` and `docker-compose.yaml` which I'd need for every new project.
 So, I forked their template and updated it so that it would be easier for everyone else wanting to just get in there and try some Svelte.
-I have a single Docker command that will initialize a project for you.
+I also have a single Docker command that will initialize a project for you.
 Here is the [repo](https://github.com/ScienceVikings/svelte-template).

 Once they decide on a live reload tool and merge it in, I'll offer a pull request with Docker things.
 Until then, just follow the instructions on the SVL template fork and you should be good to go.